freeCodeCamp/guide/src/pages/sql/sql-or-operator/index.md

 ---
 ## SQL or Operator

 You can use the `OR` operator in the `WHERE` clause of `SELECT` statement.
-You use it when you want to select a record that satisfies at least one of the conditions.
+You use it when you want to select a record that satisfies at least one of the conditions in your `OR` statement.

 Here is an example that selects all records from the Person table who are either male or who have the name “Mary”: